In this in-depth digital content strategy case study, you’ll learn the secrets behind Ahrefs massive $100 million Annual Recurring Revenue (ARR).

 The Content Marketing Institute reports that 62% of the most successful B2B brands have a documented content marketing strategy.
 Most B2B marketers will tell you that without a solid content strategy roadmap guiding you, you won’t make sales with content.

-I’ve summarized Ahrefs’ content strategy success formula into 6 pillars:
+I’ve summarized Ahrefs’ digital marketing strategy success formula into 6 pillars:

 - Smart Keyword Research.